Can Diabetics Eat Barley? A Complete Guide to This Nutrient-Packed Grain

 Eat Barley

-Not all barley products are the same.
-Here’s a quick breakdown of the options:
+Not all kinds of this crop are the same.
+Here’s a quick look at the varieties you might find:

 • The least processed type.